snonux/gemtexter/README.md

 ### Special Markdown configuration

 `gemtexter` will never touch the `../$BASE_CONTENT_DIR/md/_config.yml` file (if it exists).
 That's a particular configuration file for GitHub Pages. `gemtexter` also will never modify the file `../$BASE_CONTENT_DIR/md/CNAME`, as this is also a file required by GitHub pages for using custom domains.
+Same applies to `../$BASE_CONTENT_DIR/html/.domains`, as this is a required file for a Codeberg page.

 ## Store all formats in Git